Master of Science in Industrial Engineering Overview

 A three-unit project may be selected with approval of the faculty advisor.
 The project option requires a written report and an oral presentation.
 The report is prepared under the guidance of the major professor and is reviewed by members of the examining committee prior to the oral presentation.
 The three-member examining committee consists of the major professor and at least two other members of the faculty selected on the basis of the student’s coursework and field of interest.
 Students will either defend their master’s report on campus, or will have to arrange for a teleconference defense.

 The topic should have practical significance and require application of graduate-level course material.
 The report typically involves the application of new methodologies to an actual industrial problem.
 The final examination for this option is the same as that required for the thesis option.
-The remaining elective credits (18) for a total of 30 units will be selected with the approval of an advisor and the Graduate Study Committee.
+The remaining elective credits (18) for a total of 30 units will be selected with the approval of an advisor.

 Thesis Option (30 units)

 This option requires 24 units of coursework, followed by six units of thesis research (SIE 910).
 This option is perfect if you’re looking to work directly with a faculty member to create an original thesis.
 Thesis work is an excellent complement to course work and constitutes a valuable opportunity to develop an appreciation for and understanding of advanced engineering research.
 You will only be permitted to select the thesis option with an outstanding academic record.